HuynhTanPhatT/Hotel-Booking/README.md

   - Detect bookings with **Pending** or **Cancelled** status that still show service usage in the hotel => Update Booking Status
   - Identify cases where the second guest checks in before the first guest has checked out => 🚩Flag: Double Booking

-# Metrics Formula & DAX Calculations
+# DAX Calculations & Formulas
 Employ some several DAX formulas to calculate **key performance indicators** (KPIs):
 <details>
   <summary>Click to view examples of DAX formulas</summary>